All Episodes

 Governor Schwarzenegger was on promoting global warming and condemning and ripping anybody who didn't believe it.

-Meanwhile, state is headed to the sewer.
+Meanwhile, the state is headed to the sewer.

-The state is in economic crisis, and he's on television, you know, promoting a hoax and ripping anybody who doesn't agree with it.
+And he's on television, you know, promoting a hoax and ripping anybody who doesn't agree with it.

 And there's this story from Reuters saying California was going through a very, very tough year.